ORNL-Modelica/UnrealEngine-FMIPlugin/README.md

 This work was tested using the following.
 It may work on something else but no guarantees.
 - Windows 10
-- Unreal Engine 4.25
+- Unreal Engine 4.25+
 - Visual Studio 2019
-- An unzip utility on path, currently supported are unzip, 7z, tar
+- **An unzip utility on path, currently supported are unzip, 7z, tar**

 FMU
 - The included example FMU, `test.fmu`, and is a [Lorenz System model] (https://en.wikipedia.org/wiki/Lorenz_system).